-The American Revolution (1775–1783) stands as one of the most transformative events in human history.
-It marked the birth of the United States of America and redefined concepts of governance, liberty, and equality.
-Unlike earlier revolts, the American Revolution combined intellectual enlightenment, economic resistance, and armed struggle into a powerful movement that changed the world
+The American Revolution (1775–1783) is one of the most transformative events in human history.
+It marked the birth of the United States of America and fundamentally redefined ideas of governance, freedom, and equality.
+Unlike previous rebellions, the American Revolution unified intellectual enlightenment, economic resistance, and organized struggle into a powerful enterprise that changed the world.

-This comprehensive article will explore the origins, causes, battles, leaders, foreign involvement, consequences, and long-term legacy of the revolution.
-It will also examine the daily lives of people who lived through it and how the ideas born in America influenced future revolutions worldwide.
+This detailed article explores the origins, causes, battles, leaders, foreign interventions, outcomes, and long-term legacy of the Revolution.
+It also examines the daily lives of the people who lived through it and how the ideas born in America influenced future revolutions around the world.

-By the early 18th century, Britain’s thirteen American colonies were thriving.
+By the early part of the 18th century, the thirteen American colonies in Britain were prospering.
 Agriculture, trade, and shipbuilding were the backbone of the economy.
-Colonists enjoyed a degree of self-government through local assemblies, but they were still subject to British authority.
+The colonialists enjoyed a degree of self-governance through local assemblies.
+However, they were still under British authority.

-While Britain saw the colonies as sources of raw materials and markets under mercantilism, colonists developed a unique identity shaped by frontier life, religious diversity, and relative independence.
+Under British colonial mercantilism, the colonies were seen as sources of raw materials and as markets for trade.
+The colonists developed a unique identity shaped by local living, religious diversity, and relative independence.

 British Policies and Colonial Grievances

 The period from 1754 to 1763, marked by the French and Indian War, represented a significant turning point in history.
-Though Britain emerged victorious, the war left it with massive debts.
-To recover, Britain imposed taxes and trade restrictions on the colonies.
+Although Britain won, the war left it heavily in debt.
+To restore the situation, Britain imposed taxes and trade restrictions on the colonies.
+Among these were:

-• Colonists, who had grown accustomed to self-rule, began to resent interference from a distant king and parliament.
+- Colonists who had been accustomed to self-governance began to resist interference from a distant king and parliament.

 Causes of the American Revolution